-Since the 2011 Scion xB comes with so many features already, many of the options are geared more toward personalizing the car.
+Since the 2012 Scion xB hatchback comes with so many features already, many of the options are geared more toward personalizing the car.
 Such interesting options include color-customizable interior lights with matching cup-holder illumination, sport pedals, illuminated door-sill enhancements, in-pillar storage, a subwoofer, 17-inch alloy wheels and a color-keyed rear spoiler.
-There are a few more practical options that people may choose as well, such as carpeted floor and cargo mats, a navigation system, remote engine start, Bluetooth hands-free phone connectivity, Alpine audio upgrade, fog lights and an auto-dimming mirror.
+There are a few more practical options that people may choose as well, such as carpeted floor and cargo mats, a navigation system, remote engine start, Bluetooth hands-free phone connectivity, Pioneer Premium audio upgrade, fog lights and an auto-dimming mirror.

-The xB shares its 2.4-liter dual overhead-cam (DOHC) four-cylinder engine with its Scion sibling, the tC.
-Buyers have the choice of a five-speed manual transmission or a four-speed automatic with sequential shifting.
-Both transmissions help the xB get slightly better gas mileage than the similar Honda Element, but not quite as good as the Nissan Cube and Chevrolet HHR.
+The xB shares its 2.4-liter dual overhead-cam (DOHC) 4-cylinder engine with its Scion sibling, the tC.
+Buyers have the choice of a 5-speed manual transmission or a 4-speed automatic with sequential shifting.
+Both transmissions help the xB get good gas mileage, but not quite as good as the Nissan Cube and Kia Soul.

 2.4-liter in-line 4

 158 horsepower @ 6,000 rpm